Learn why you need music streaming services, music distribution channels and music promotion apps to be heard.

 While originally an exclusively music-orientated platform, Apple has since branched out to video content and visually-focused work in an effort to create a ‘pop culture platform’.
 With this in mind, it’s now more important than ever to provide imagery alongside your sound.

 Luckily, you’re in the right place to make high-quality content easily and quickly.
-Apple Music benefits artists that provide visual interaction and with Rotor Videos, it’s now simpler than ever to build your marketable presence on top streaming platforms.
+Apple Music benefits artists that provide visual interaction and with Rotor Videos, it’s now simpler than ever to start self promotion on top streaming services.

 Steps to Take on TIDAL